-In this way flexibility and adaptability of a school space will not mean just a cost-effective use of space, but it will also impact the quality of teaching and learning.
-Until today some studies explained the pedagogical significance of flexible and adaptable learning spaces.
-However, many of those findings have still to be fully incorporated into school building standards.
+In this way flexibility and adaptability of a school space will not mean just a cost-effective use of space, but it will also impact the quality of teaching and learning.108 Until today some studies explained the pedagogical significance of flexible and adaptable learning spaces.109 However, many of those findings have still to be fully incorporated into school building standards.
 Additionally, they should be included in the education of architects so they can firstly, understand their pedagogical significance, and secondly, so they can incorporate them more skillfully into their design.
 Lastly, much more empirical evidence is needed so it could be better understood how the contemporary pedagogical theory could be supported by spatial arrangements.

-JISC (2006) Designing Spaces for Effective Learning: A guide to 21st century learning space design.
-Online: www.jisc.ac.uk/uploaded\documents/ JISClearningspaces.pdf
+108 JISC (2006) Designing Spaces for Effective Learning: A guide to 21st century learning space design.
+Online: www.jisc.ac.uk/uploaded_documents/ JISClearningspaces.pdf

-Alegon within the and adaptable spaces sound be a product of strateoner.
-And Design of the time team of the account of the time design which takes into the account intended activities with the duality of the learning process could be under mined.
+Product of state officers, And Design of the time learning process could be undernined. design which takes into the account intended activities with the duality of the learning process could be under mined.
 FLEXIBILITY and ADAPTIBILITY